macrilege/pythonbubba/README.md

 # pythonbubba
-python delete and copy files for big bubba horn on pi
+Python delete and copy files for Big Bubba horn on Raspberry Pi.